linebender/linebender.github.io/content/blog/2024-01-11-xilem-backend-roadmap.md

 I think there are two things you really want from a Rust ECS library for GUI: slotmaps, and efficient ways to add and remove components from an entity.

-Implementing those is going to be a major undertaking, which we'll have to divide into small experiements, but one I expect to pay many times over.
+Implementing those is going to be a major undertaking, which we'll have to divide into small experiments, but one I expect to pay many times over.

 ## Community involvement and more to come